Important Information to Know During Our Campus Transformation — Read More

 What is a Triple Endoscopy (also known as a Triple Scope)?

-A Triple scope is a comprehensive endoscopic evaluation of your child’s aerodigestive system including the airway, lungs, and esophagus under general anesthesia.
-The procedure is a critical part of evaluating many children with breathing and feeding problems.
-The procedure involves endoscopy using a combination of rigid and flexible cameras performed as a coordinated procedure under a single anesthetic by your child’s Otolaryngologist (ENT), Pulmonologist and Gastroenterologist physicians to improve patient care, outcomes and cost measures.
-By combining the procedures under one anesthesia event, your team can provide a more comprehensive evaluation and avoid multiple trips to the operating room.
+A Triple Endoscopy allows physicians to view the inside of your child’s body using multiple cameras.
+It’s performed as a coordinated procedure under a single anesthetic by your child’s Otolaryngologist (ENT), Pulmonologist, and Gastroenterologist (GI) to improve patient care, outcomes, and cost measures.
+Since it is one anesthesia event, our team can provide a more comprehensive evaluation and avoid your child taking multiple trips to the operating room.

 The Triple scope typically takes approximately one hour to complete followed by a short stay in the recovery room and is generally planned as an outpatient procedure.
 Most children can return to their normal daily activities the following day.